Harriss1989/History-of-SuperMario/README.md

 ## Testing
-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project. add validater repot for other pages addlighthouse reports desktop and mobile add wave.web aim report
 W3C Markup Validator - [Results](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fharriss1989.github.io%2FHistory-of-SuperMario%2Findex.html)

 W3C CSS Validator - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fharriss1989.github.io%2FHistory-of-SuperMario%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+list what browser and devices iv tested on checked like works other tabs worked